Smith College Botanic Garden

 RES 222 Intermediate Russian II (4 Credits)

 The second half of a two-semester sequence.
 Students continue to practice all four language modalities: reading, listening, writing and speaking.
 The course incorporates a variety of activities that are based on a range of topics, text types and different socio-cultural situations.
 Authentic texts (poems, short stories, TV programs, films, songs and articles) are used to create the context for reviewing and expanding on grammar, syntax and vocabulary.
-Prerequisite: RES 221 or equivalent. {F}
+Prerequisite: RES 221 or equivalent.
+Foreign Language

 Spring